- About Us

 While South Deep, like any other South African business, finds itself in a very challenging situation, we recognise that we have a broader responsibility to make a positive contribution to combat this pandemic.

 The coronavirus pandemic has and will continue to have enormous national consequences.
 But the real impact will be felt by the employees and communities that sustain our industry.
-It is here that we will seek to make a difference.
+Adjusting to the new “normal” has meant adopting new habits and behaviours for ourselves, our families and our communities.
+For our country to win against this pandemic, each one of us must continue to protect ourselves and others by changing our habits.

 We have continued to engage with organised labour to find creative solutions to address the joint challenges we face, and following constructive discussions we agreed to: